 Academic staff are required to conduct a self-assessment based on the evaluation criteria, providing them with an opportunity to reflect on their performance and areas for improvement.
 The College administers a Teaching Student Evaluation Survey at the end of each semester to gather feedback from students about academic staff performance.
 This feedback provides valuable insights into teaching effectiveness and allows for adjustments to be made based on student needs.
 Academic staff are evaluated by their supervisors, who assess their performance based on established criteria.
 The results of the staff performance review and teaching student evaluation surveys are made publicly available on an aggregated level.
 They are published on the College's website and maintained in files, ensuring transparency and accountability.
-Each staff member receives a copy of his/her evaluation, empowering him/her to track progress and areas for improvement over time.
+Each staff member receives a copy of their evaluation, empowering them to track their progress and areas for improvement over time.